-Unfortunately, it is known that this simplicity comes at a statistical cost: recent work of~\cite{bubeck2020entanglement} showed that $\Omega (d^{4/3} / \eps^2)$ copies are necessary when $\sigma$ is the maximally mixed state for incoherent measurements, even if the measurements can be chosen adaptively as a function of the previous measurement outcomes.
-When the measurements are additionally chosen non-adaptively,~\cite{bubeck2020entanglement} also demonstrated that $\Omega (d^{3/2} / \eps^2)$ copies are necessary.
-A simple generalization of the argument presented in~\cite{bubeck2020entanglement} also demonstrates that $n = O (d^{3/2} / \eps^2)$ copies are sufficient to solve this problem using non-adaptive measurements with high probability, for any choice of $\sigma$.
-Thus, this settles the copy complexity of quantum state certification using non-adaptively chosen, incoherent measurements, over the worst choice of $\sigma$.
+Recent work of~\cite{bubeck2020entanglement} studied this question in the special case where $\sigma$ is the maximally mixed state\--- this special case of state certification is sometimes called \emph{mixedness testing}.
+They showed that the practical viability of incoherent measurements unfortunately comes at a statistical cost: in this setting $\Omega (d^{4/3} / \eps^2)$ copies are necessary, even if the incoherent measurements are chosen \emph{adaptively} as a function of the previous measurement outcomes.
+When they are chosen \emph{non-adaptively}, \cite{bubeck2020entanglement} further showed that $\Theta (d^{3/2} / \eps^2)$ copies are necessary \emph{and sufficient}.